 You will be shown how to expose for infrared and how the camera can perform very effectively often without the need for any filters at all.
 Infrared is also superb when used for close-up photography and stormy skies on what we would often call a bad day to be out!

 This workshop will take you into woodland and you will also work in the open landscape and will receive plenty of hands on, one to one tuition from your leader who is an expert in this type of photography.
-The day will conclude with an image review where you will share what you have taken and Michael will offer further tips on how to refine what you have learned on the day.
+The day will conclude with an image review where you will share what you have taken and Andy will offer further tips on how to refine what you have learned on the day.
 Also as part of the image review we will show you the basic techniques of how to convert your infrared camera raw files into great black and white images with that ethereal 'feel'.

 The day will conclude with an image review where you will share the images you have taken and we will offer further tips on how to refine what you have learned on the day.